Reviews You Can Rely On

 Credit: Ally Arcuri

-Many runners prefer zero-drop differentials, though low-drop shoes tend to feel less responsive.
+Many runners prefer low or no-drop differentials, though low-drop shoes tend to feel less responsive.
 This is, in part, because they feature flatter rockers than the more banana-shaped shoes on the market.
 A notable exception is the Altra Vanish Tempo.
 Sans a propulsive plate, this low-drop shoe is made for racing.
-Though our in-house testers measured a 7 mm drop, Altra still markets this as a “zero-drop” shoe, which they define as heel and forefoot on the same plane when standing in a neutral position.
+Though our in-house testers measured a 7 mm drop, Altra still markets this as a “low-drop” shoe, which they define as heel and forefoot on the same plane when standing in a neutral position.
 That's true of these shoes, though with an aggressive rocker apex at just 65.0% of the shoe's length forward from the heel, the forefoot stack height is actually 7 mm thinner than the heel — hence our measurements.
 All those complications and definitions aside, our field testers can't stop singing praises about the Vanish Tempo's midsole rebound.
 With energy, pep, and a fun trampoline bounce, the Vanish Tempo is our top recommendation for runners seeking a low-drop, plateless racer.

 running shoes womens - for a low drop shoe, the vanish tempo is surprisingly energetic.